What You May Expect From Your Landlord -

 You should expect from us a prompt response to any inquiry about your premises, your lease, or the property.
 It is best if you call your assigned property supervisor during our regular business hours for your need (408/556-0200).

-REALTY MANAGEMENT, INC.
+PORTFOLIO REALTY MANAGEMENT, INC.

 4020 Moorpark Avenue, Suite 218